Pork jowl

 Pork jowl is a cut of pork from a pig's cheek.
 Different food traditions have used it as a fresh cut or as a cured pork product (with smoke and/or curing salt).
-As a cured and smoked meat in America it is called jowl bacon or, especially in the Southern United States, hog jowl or "'joe meat"'.
-In the US, hog jowl is a staple of soul food, and there is a longer culinary tradition outside the United States; the cured non-smoked Italian variant is called guanciale.
+As a cured and smoked meat in America, it is called jowl bacon or, especially in the Southern United States, hog jowl, joe bacon, or joe meat.
+In the US, hog jowl is a staple of soul food.
+Outside the United States, there is a longer culinary tradition: the cured, non-smoked Italian variant is called guanciale.

 Culinary

-Jowl bacon can be fried and eaten as a main course, similar to streaky bacon, such as in a traditional full English breakfast.
+Jowl bacon can be fried and eaten as a main course, similar to streaky bacon.
 Often, it is used as a seasoning for beans, black-eyed peas or cooked with leafy green vegetables such as collard greens or turnip greens in a traditional Southeastern meal.

 Jowl meat may also be chopped and used as a garnish, similar to bacon bits, or served in sandwich form.
-Pork jowl can be used as a binding ingredient in pork liver sausages such as liverwurst and braunschweiger.
+Pork jowl can be used as a binding ingredient in pork liver sausages, such as liverwurst and braunschweiger.